p-moreira/nuxt-norris-jokes/README.md

 ## Gitlab CI/CD deploy

-If you will host the code on Gitlab, the project includes all we need to setup the Gitlab CI/CD to build and deploy the app using staging and production ubuntu 16.04 servers.
+If you will host the code on Gitlab, the project includes all we need to setup the Gitlab CI/CD to build and deploy the app using staging and production servers.

 - /Dockerfile
 - /docker-compose.yml